philgutowski/ice_battery/README.md

 # ice_battery
 A tool for calculating all the properties for custom cold plates to be installed with a marine refrigeration system.

+### To Do
+- [ ] No need for deactivated <a/> tags to trigger the expander behavior; since the behavior is mapped to a jQuery class selector, these could be <span/> tags, or, an <a/> tag with no href attribute.
+Either is preferable to the 'href="javascript:void(0)"' solution.
+- [ ] Event handling: Right now, there is only one event listener controlling all of the behavior, due to the chaining of functionality so that the outcomes all cascade from one another.
+This is viable, but is there a better way?
+- [ ] Custom object: The box{} object serves its purpose as a simple property bag, but I could give it a predefined structure and defined the cascading chain of functions as methods on the Box object.
+This will put me in a stronger position to enrich the tool by, say, making it possible for the user to create multiple configurations and compare them to one another.
+- [ ] Form validation: Currently, the validation behavior is scattered among the cascading functions, which is fine, since these functions are closely associated with the data inputs to be validated.
+But, some of them don't seem to work correctly -- for instance, the validation in function determineHeatLoss() when neither Fridge nor Freezer is selected doesn't fire because you return from the function before writing out the message to the DOM.
+The null input validation on the box dimensions works well, but may need some additional logic controls to prevent the user from entering values less than 1 into any of the dimension fields, probably defined against events on the fields themselves.
+- [ ] DOM modification: Given that I want the Cold Plate Size panel to be visible contingent on whether required upstream data has been provided, rather than manipulating the expander, I could add logic that would add it to the DOM when the data is supplied, and remove it if the required data is deleted.
+Not yet sure what is the best user experience here.
+I want the user to be able to 'look ahead' and see what other information they are expected to provide.

 ## Steps

 ### Calculate Heat Leak of Insulated Box